retirement planning | april 11, 2023

 The SECURE Act was enacted in December 2019.
 Unless an exception applies, the act generally requires non-spouse beneficiaries of retirement accounts to withdraw all of the funds from the accounts within 10 years.2 Previously, beneficiaries could stretch those distributions over their expected lifetime.
 This change can significantly affect retirement and estate planning decisions.

 Therefore, we evaluated the Roth/pretax decision using both current rules and those in effect prior to the SECURE Act.
-For the pre-SECURE Act calculations, we assume beneficiaries spread distributions evenly over a 25-year period.
-In addition, the pre-SECURE Act case uses the previous RMD starting age of 70½, which was changed, for those turning 70½ in 2020 or later, to 72 by the act.
+For the pre-SECURE Act calculations, we assume that beneficiaries spread distributions evenly over a 25-year period.
+In addition, the pre-SECURE Act case uses the previous RMD starting age of 70½.
+That age was changed by both the SECURE Act and the SECURE 2.0 Act of 2022 and will be age 75 for people currently ages 50 to 60.

 This finding highlights the importance of considering asset levels after 2019.
 Many people who were making the right decision to stick with pretax contributions before may benefit from changing course now.
 Put another way, before the SECURE Act, you probably had to be a truly prodigious saver to benefit from Roth contributions later in your career.
 Now, just being relatively on track for retirement could make Roth the better choice.